-Maritime Safety Queensland is responsible for the management and control of buoy moorings in Queensland waters.
+Maritime Safety Queensland is responsible for the management and control of buoy moorings in Queensland waters, except for Gold Coast waters.

-Buoy moorings are an accepted means of securing ships – providing an alternative to methods like anchoring.
-A buoy mooring is attached to the seabed and consists of a device which a system of ropes, cables or chains is attached for the purpose of mooring a ship.
+Buoy moorings are an accepted means of securing ships, providing an alternative to methods like anchoring.
+A buoy mooring is attached to the seabed, and consists of a device to which a system of ropes, cables or chains is attached for the purpose of mooring a ship.
 This is attached to a float or buoy on the surface to mark the location of the structure.

 Increasing demand has led to a number of areas having reached their capacity for buoy moorings.
 As a result Maritime Safety Queensland gives preference to buoy mooring applications where: